Witiko/jBus/docs/api.md

     new JBus.Debugger().listen({
       broadcast: ... ,
+      multicast: ... ,
       unicast: ... ,
       any: ...
     });

 The method returns a function, which will remove the registered listeners.

-### Attributes `broadcast`, `unicast` and `any` ###
+### Attributes `broadcast`, `multicast` `unicast` and `any` ###

-The `broadcast` and `unicast` attributes may contain a reference to a function, which will be called in the context of the node once a message has been received on either the broadcast address or any of the unicast addresses of the present nodes, respectively.
-The `any` attribute may contain a reference to a function, which will be called in the context of the node once a message has been received on either the broadcast address or any of the unicast addresses of the present nodes.
+The `broadcast`, `multicast` and `unicast` attributes may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address, one of the node's groups' multicast address, or the node's unicast address, respectively.

+The `any` attribute may contain a reference to a function, which will be called in the context of the node once a data message has been received on either the broadcast address, one of the node's groups' multicast address, or the node's unicast address.
 The functions will be called with one argument of the following form:

     {
       to: ... ,